royyandzakiy/LoRa-RHMesh/README.md

 # LoRa RHMesh

 > This repository is a place in which I include all projects for LoRa RHMesh development for my thesis.
 I provide all projects within the `projects` folder.
-All development are made by myself, yet it is made based upon many different projects scattered all over the internet.
+All development collected from many different projects scattered all over the internet, but I try to simplify and groom them to a working and understandable project.
 >
 > I develop mainly on an ESP32 board, connected with a RFM95 LoRa Chip.
 It transmits on 915 MHz.
 I develop on 2 environments, Arduino IDE, Platform IO VSCode Plugin.
 >